Employment Opportunities for Research Analysts

-The Economic Analysis Group (EAG) of the Antitrust Division works with Division attorneys and paralegals to analyze the competitive implications of proposed mergers, investigate potential anticompetitive behavior, and prepare for antitrust litigation.
+The Expert Analysis Group (EAG) of the Antitrust Division works with Division attorneys and paralegals to analyze the competitive implications of proposed mergers, investigate potential anticompetitive behavior, and prepare for antitrust litigation.
 Economics Research Analysts (RAs) work closely with Ph.D. economists to provide data analysis and research support in these investigations and Division trials.
 RAs get the opportunity to contribute to Division decisions in fields such as energy, health care, airlines, telecommunications, and many more.

 Opportunities and Responsibilities